timkendrick/factory/README.md

-# factory
+# Factory

-> Quick and easy template scaffolding
+> Quick and easy template scaffolding for Node

 ## Installation